-Figure 2 shows sample output of the segmentation calibration process.

-After color regions are obtained, objects are recognized.
+Examples of the color segmentation process are shown in Figure 4: (a) individual pixels, and (b) blob regions.
+Objects can be recognized after color regions are processed.
 Objects in the field must fulfill certain requirements in order to allow some confidence that the region being analyzed corresponds to the object of interest.
 For example, the ball must have green in some adjacent area with similar criteria used to identify goals.
-The identification of the landmarks is a little more complex, nevertheless after more elaborated comparison landmarks are identified.
-Finally, a data structure filled with object positions and additional objects characteristics.